 On the resignation of Directors any vested options issued as remuneration are retained by the relevant party.
-For details of Directors' and KMP interests in options at year end, refer Note 16 (f) of the financial report.

 The Board may exercise discretion in relation to approving incentives such as options.
 The policy is designed to reward KMP for performance that results in long-term growth in shareholder value.